petered79/olat/multiple_choice4.md

 Questions should require the application of knowledge in new situations.
 Include scenarios that necessitate the use of learned concepts in practical contexts.
 Example:
-"If a canton wants to introduce a new educational reform that differs from federal standards, which of the following steps is necessary? "
+If a canton wants to introduce a new educational reform that differs from federal standards, which of the following steps is necessary?
+a) Submit the proposal directly to the Swiss Parliament for immediate approval.
+b) Implement the reform at the cantonal level without further consultation.
+c) Collaborate with the Federal Department of Home Affairs and hold a cantonal referendum.
+d) File a petition to the European Union for support on the reform.
+Correct Answer: c) Collaborate with the Federal Department of Home Affairs and hold a cantonal referendum.
+Distractors Explanation:
+a) Swiss Parliament is not the first step for cantonal reform.
+b) Cantons can't bypass federal alignment without a process.
+d) The EU doesn’t have authority over Swiss education.

 # Bloom Level: 'Analysis'
 Question Type: Analysis-based questions focus on breaking down information into its components, examining relationships, and identifying patterns.